Liverpool host Manchester United in the Premier League on Sunday in a 4:30pm kick-off at Anfield.

 This still leaves us short of double-your-money territory, though, so I’ll also back Over 3 Cards for Both Teams Combined and Over 2 Corners for Liverpool.
 Klopp’s side have had three or more corners in 15 of their 17 games this season, and in all six of the German’s home matches against United:

-Bet365 are offering their free in-play bet for this match (check your account for your amount), so if you’re looking for a bigger priced bet builder as a way of qualifying for the offer, BTTS 2+ cards each team & 5+ Liverpool corners is 4/1.
+Read our Paddy Power free bets guide for this match (check your account for your amount), so if you’re looking for a bigger priced bet builder as a way of qualifying for the offer, BTTS 2+ cards each team & 5+ Liverpool corners is 4/1.

 In terms of player cards, there’s plenty of candidates for the visitors, with Fred and Luke Shaw usually my choices.
 Sadio Mane is comfortably Liverpool’s most fouled player, though, so Aaron Wan-Bissaka or Eric Bailly may be worth a shout, while Bruno Fernandes is likely to get stuck into Thiago Alcantara and cause some mischief.